tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 ```

 This led me to discover the `public` directory where media is stored
-and add it to repo.
+and add it to the repo.
-I alos dded a short `sw.js` file to get set the strategy for the PWA's
+I also added a short `sw.js` file to get set the strategy for the PWA's
 service worker:

 ```javascript